edgio-docs/edgio-docs/src/guides/v7/performance/observability/devtools.md

 - Edge and browser caching
 - Prefetching
-- The flow of responses from the {{ PRODUCT }} Cloud to the edge and browser caches
+- The flow of responses from the {{ PRODUCT }} cloud to the edge and browser caches

 ![devtools](/images/devtools/devtools.png?width=300)